-Recent controversial claims, splashed all over the news, that modern scientific knowledge and its applications, such as in-vitro fertilisation and stem cell research, were used in ancient India have sparked a heated debate in the scientific community.
-That the speakers used a Science Congress to make these claims, which they said were drawn from references in the epics, did not help.
+Controversial claims like modern scientific knowledge and its applications, such as in-vitro fertilisation and stem cell research, were used in ancient India have sparked a heated debate in the scientific community since a few years now.
+Recently, the speakers used a Science Congress to make these claims, which they said were drawn from references in the epics.

 Go far back in time and you will see that the very idea of zero – a fundamental concept in mathematics and science originated in India.
 The first treatise on Astronomy and Time Keeping, also came from India.
 The Surya Siddhanta dates back to the 4th or early 5th Century CE and it is acknowledged as a trail blazer by the modern scientific world.
 It was one of the first Sanskrit texts to be translated into Arabic.
 Interestingly, its mathematical formulations show pre-Ptolemy Greek influence, also proving that ideas have navigated the globe along with explorers, for millennia.
 The text is quoted as saying: